tauqeer-rahim03/Appitat/README.md

 ### 🤖 AI-Powered Recipe Generation

-- **Smart Recommendations** — Enter your available ingredients and preferences; Gemini AI generates 4 distinct, creative recipes with detailed step-by-step instructions.
+- **Smart Recommendations** — Enter your available ingredients and preferences; the Ollama AI generates 4 distinct, creative recipes with detailed step-by-step instructions.
-- **Vision-Based Ingredient Detection** — Upload a photo of your fridge or ingredients, and the AI identifies them and suggests matching recipes automatically.
+- **Vision-Based Ingredient Detection** — Upload a photo of your fridge or ingredients, and the Gemini AI identifies them and suggests matching recipes automatically.
 - **Deep Personalization** — Recipes adapt to your skill level (beginner → pro), allergy restrictions, disliked ingredients, cuisine preferences, meal type, spice level, and more.

 ### 🏠 Smart Pantry Management